thomasgladwin/teg_RMA/README.md

 with M an observation x nested variable-combinations matrix; levels a vector with the number of levels per variable (from highest to lowest level of nesting); and varnames a cell array of strings.

-Interactions are explored by recursively testing the lower-level interaction per level of the final factor.
+Interactions are explored by recursively testing the lower-level effects per level of the final factor.

 Categorical and continuous between-subject factors can be added.
 Note that in this implementation, tests are performed per effect separately.
 So, including a between-subject factor does not affect within-subject tests.
 Be aware that this differs from the tests in SPSS.